threedi/dflowfm2threedi/README.md

 - Load template > ``culvert_short.json``
 - Check the import settings so you understand what is going on.
 If you spot any mistakes, update the configuration json and commit the changes to GitHub.
 - Run

-**NOTE:** Schematisation Editor 1.16 contains a bug in the vector data importer.
-The length field is ignored, and instead the fallback value is always used.
-A dev version in which this bug has been fixed is available **
-**NOTE:** Schematisation Editor 1.16 contains a bug in the vector data importer.
-The FIDs for newly generated cross-section locations are not unique, and can therefore not be committed.
-A dev version in which this bug has been fixed is available **

 ### Bridges